fable-community/fable-pack-example/README.md

 "$schema": "https://fable.deno.dev/schema.json",
 ```

-You will be able to get helpful auto-completions and validation error while writing your manifest
+You will be able to get helpful auto-completions and validation error while writing your pack's manifest.

 ---

 ## Quick introduction

-Start by picking an id for your pack, be careful because, chaning your id after people start using your pack will break everything.
+Start by picking an id for your pack (be extra careful because chaning your id after people start using your pack will break people's obtained characters).

 ```json
 {